 Why study this course at Dundee?

-- The course covers the science of carcinogenesis, cancer biology, diagnosis and therapy
+- The MRes Cancer Biology covers the fundamental and translational of carcinogenesis, cancer biology, diagnosis and therapy.

 What is so good about this course?

-Areas of particular strength at the University of Dundee include:
+Areas of particular clinical strength at the University of Dundee include:

 - surgical oncology